Nick-Sigua/Election_Analytics_Sigua/Final_Prediction.md

 :-------------------------:|:-------------------------:
 ![](Prediction.png)|![](Prediction2.png)

 Using the average support model, the above graphs demonstrate my prediction for the 2020 candidates' vote shares (with the blue dot denoting such prediction).
-While the Republican candidate, Donald Trump, is predicted to receive 46.22% of the popular vote, the Democratic candidate, Joe Biden, is predicted to receive 50.27% of the popular vote.
+While my model projects that the Republican candidate, Donald Trump, will receive 46.22% of the popular vote, the Democratic candidate, Joe Biden, is projected to receive 50.27% of the popular vote.
 This translates to Trump receiving 47.9% of the two-party popular vote share and Biden receiving 52.1% of the two-party popular vote share.

-Of course, such prediction does not come without uncertainty.
+Of course, such prediction does not come without some uncertainty.
 The predictive interval associated with Trump's projected popular vote share is between 37.86% and 54.57%.
 Moreover, the predictive interval associated with Biden's projected popular vote share falls between 43.39% and 57.15%.

 **State-Level Election Predictions for 2020**